sample-accelerators/fragments/spring-boot-app-sso-auth-code-flow/README.md

 ## Using the fragment

 This fragment requires one parameter `packageName` which defines root package of an application to be generated.
-If your accelerator doesn't have this option you can include it by importing this fragment in your `accelerator.yaml`:
+If your accelerator doesn't have this option you can either
+- add it to your option list via including a reference to this fragment to the `imports` directive (see an example below)
+- define it using a `let` directive at the place where this fragment is invoked (see the second yaml snippet below).

 ```yaml
 accelerator: